brodderickrodriguez/list-compare/README.md

 # list_compare

-Tiny tool to make Gammon's life easier.
-Not worth looking at!
+**Tiny tool to make Gammon's life easier.
+Not worth looking at!**

+Compare LinkedIn Sales Navigator search results to a blacklist.